aridjayarecipes/cutesrecipes.web.app/content/post/1939-recipe-of-award-winning-brussels-sprouts-keto-friendly.md

 1. Stir every few minutes, add more butter if it seems is doesnt have enough as cooking time goes on.
 Cook for 15-20 minutes until done.

 Air fryer Brussels Sprouts are easy to make, crispy, and bursting with flavor.
-If you don&#39;t own an Air Fryer, don&#39;t fear, you can use the oven!
+If you don't own an Air Fryer, don't fear, you can use the oven!
 These brussels sprouts get a deliciously crisp and caramelized sear in smoky bacon fat, finished with a salty-sweet maple-balsamic sauce.
 Once all of the sprouts are seared, add them all back to the skillet along with the shallots, syrup, mustard, vinegar, salt, pepper, and water.
 How To Store Cheesy Brussels Sprouts.

 So that's going to wrap it up with this exceptional food brussels sprouts (keto friendly) recipe.
 Thank you very much for reading.
 I'm sure that you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!